bwolmarans/badstore-docker/README.md

 BadStore.net presents a 3-tier web app with security mistakes for training, evaluation, and testing.

+As a classic Barraucda vulnerable app and original vuln for the OWASP vulnerable apps project, I am trying to inject new life into classic Badstore.

 ## Introduction
 BadStore.net presents a typical three-tier web storefront application.
 This self-contained application was built from the ground up with typical security mistakes to serve as a platform for demonstration, security training, evaluation, and testing purposes.